werf/werf/docs/pages/documentation/advanced/building_images_with_stapel/assembly_instructions.md

 ### Copying files

 [Git mappings]({{ site.baseurl }}/documentation/advanced/building_images_with_stapel/git_directive.html) are the preferred way of copying files into an image. werf cannot detect changes to files referred in the `copy` module.
 Currently, the only way to copy some external file into an image involves using the `.Files.Get` method of Go templates.
 This method returns the contents of the file as a string.
-Thus, the contents become a part of the _user stage signature_, and file changes lead to the rebuild of the _user stage_.
+Thus, the contents become a part of the _user stage digest_, and file changes lead to the rebuild of the _user stage_.

 Here is an example of copying `nginx.conf` into an image: